 4. Add Motion

 Videos have proven to be more visually pleasing to Instagram users and thus more effective to your business’ engagement.
 While videography can be difficult for those who don’t have any experience, creating gifs, slideshows or any other type of stop-motion graphics can take just a few minutes and increase engagement.
 There are apps that add just enough motion to still images to catch a users eye (even your fast swiping Sally) like Pixaloop.
 Creating a GIF on your desktop is made easy with the help of GIPHY.

 5. Find User Generated Content

-If your users or microinfluencers are tagging or mentioning you in their content, we sure as heck hope you are acknowledging them!
+If your users are tagging or mentioning you in their content, we sure as heck hope you are acknowledging them!
 User generated content (USG) is a gold mine for businesses.
 These people are marketing for you (can’t you tell we are passionate about the subject?)!
 They are genuinely attracted to your products and/or services enough that they want their followers to know about it.
 How do you get more people to trust your brand?
 Get real people to endorse it and if they do so without you reaching out, SCORE!

 Below are two huge brands showing their appreciation for their fans by posting their content on their official page.
 Make sure you are staying within your aesthetic and brand, but if these are true fans, you shouldn’t have to worry about that too much.

 Make sure you are utilizing the story placement if you aren’t already.
 Most Instagram users check their stories before their feed to get caught up with any relevant information they don’t want to miss from their friends, favorite brands and influencers.
 Make sure to carry your branding into your stories.
 You can do this by adding your branded hashtag, framing an image with your branded colors or use the same templates!